Keeper vs RoboForm: 2 veteran password managers compared

 Which is better for mobile: Keeper or RoboForm?

 Keeper is better for mobile.
 Keeper’s mobile apps are intuitive, responsive, and offer the same features that its desktop apps and browsers do.
 The only thing missing is password importing.
 Meanwhile, RoboForm’s mobile apps only come with core functionalities.
-Worryingly, users also complained that certain features within the apps don’t work well.
+Users also complained that certain features within the apps don’t work well.

 Can Keeper import passwords from RoboForm?